Functional analytic methods for discrete approximations of subwavelength resonator systems: Periodic systems

-where $V_i^0 = \S_D^{0,0}[\psi_i^0]$ and $\psi_i^0 =\S_0^{\alpha_0}[\chi_{\p D_i}]$.
-Because of this formula, $C^0$ share many of the properties of the capacitance matrices in previous settings. \begin{lemma} The periodic capacitance matrix $C^{0}$ is a real, symmetric, positive semi-definite matrix with one vanishing eigenvalue.
+Because of \eqref{eqc0}, $C^0$ share many of the properties of the capacitance matrices in previous settings. \begin{lemma} The periodic capacitance matrix $C^{0}$ is a real, symmetric, positive semi-definite matrix with one vanishing eigenvalue.
 Moreover, $C^0$ is independent of $\alpha_0$. \end{lemma} The name \emph{periodic} comes from the fact that an $\alpha$-quasiperiodic function is, in the case $\alpha=0$, a periodic function.
 Since $\alpha = \omega \alpha_0$ and $\omega$ is small, we are working close to the periodic case.
-In fact, since $C^0$ is independent of $\alpha_0$, all relations involving $C^0$ are equal to the periodic case $\alpha_0 = 0$. \begin{defn}[Generalized periodic capacitance matrix] For a system of $N\in\N$ resonators $D_1,\dots,D_N$ in $Y$ we can define the generalized periodic capacitance matrix, denoted by $\C^0=(\C^0_{ij})\in\CC^{N\times N}$, to be the square matrix given by
+In fact, since $C^0$ is independent of $\alpha_0$, all relations involving $C^0$ are equal to the periodic case $\alpha_0 = 0$. \begin{defn}[Generalised periodic capacitance matrix] For a system of $N\in\N$ resonators $D_1,\dots,D_N$ in $Y$ we can define the generalised periodic capacitance matrix, denoted by $\C^0=(\C^0_{ij})\in\CC^{N\times N}$, to be the square matrix given by